Hakka people: South Africa

 Most Hakka people are from the Meixian area.

 Mauritius

-The vast majority of Mauritian Chinese are Hakkas.
-Most Mauritian Hakkas who emigrated to Mauritius in the mid-1940s came from Northeastern Guangdong, especially from the Meizhou or Meixian region.
+The vast majority of Mauritian Chinese people are Hakka.
+Most Mauritian Hakka people who emigrated to Mauritius in the mid-1940s came from Northeastern Guangdong, especially from the Meizhou or Meixian region.

 In 2008, the total population of Sino-Mauritian, consisting of Hakka and Cantonese, is around 35,000.

 As of 2025, local sources estamate that number has fallen to approximately 10,000.

 Réunion

 Many Chinese people in Réunion are of Hakka origin.
 They either came to Réunion as indentured workers or as voluntary migrants.

 Americas

 United States

 Hakka from all over the world have also migrated to the US.
-One group is the New England Hakka Association, which reminds its members not to forget their roots.
-One example is a blog by Ying Han Brach called "Searching for My Hakka Roots".
+The New England Hakka Association reminds its members not to forget their roots; an example is the blog “Searching for My Hakka Roots” by Ying Han Brach.
 Another group is the Hakka Association of New York, which aims to promote Hakka culture across the five boroughs of New York City.
 In the mid-1970s, the Hakka Benevolent Association in San Francisco was founded by Tu Chung.
-The association has strong ties with the San Francisco community and offers scholarships to their young members.
+The association has strong community ties and offers scholarships to their young members.
 There are significant Hakka American communities in San Francisco, San Jose, Seattle and Los Angeles.

-There are around 20,000 Taiwanese Hakkas in the United States.
+There are around 20,000 Taiwanese Hakka people in the United States.